 We used the latest released BIOS updates on all systems, and adjusted the default BIOS settings.
-We changed the power profile to OS Control on the Dell system, and Balanced Power and Performance with OS Control for Power Regulation on the HP system.
-This ensured that the systems used the same power settings.
+We changed the power profile to OS Control on all Dell systems, and Balanced Power and Performance with OS Control for Power Regulation on HP systems.
+This ensured that all systems were using the same power settings.